sebii16/obs-replay-buffer-clipmover/README.md

-# OBS Replay Buffer clipmover
+# OBS Replay Buffer Clipmover

 **This program watches your clip folder for newly added clips and automatically moves them into the correct subfolder based on the focused window.**